 One of my favorite side dishes at a Mexican restaurant is whole pinto beans.
 I like them kind of soupy and really flavorful.
 When I discovered I could make beans in the instant pot without soaking and waiting I jumped on board.

 These pressure cooker pinto beans are so darn tasty!

-Pressure cooker pinto beans are a way of cooking pinto beans without soaking them and they taste much better than canned pinto beans!
+This means I can have freshly cooked and delicious beans in about an hour!
+They taste much better than canned pinto beans!
 It's my favorite way to cook them because they make perfect pinto beans each and every time.
-If you are looking for a fresh, healthy, palette cleansing side dish try these Mexican Fruit Cups!

 Pinto beans are a wonderful source of fiber and protein.
-These make a great side dish or a tasty addition to burritos, or burrito bowls.
+These make a great side dish alongside elote, or a tasty addition to steak tacos, breakfast burritos, and chicken burrito bowls.
+If you are looking for a fresh, healthy, palette cleansing side dish try these Mexican Fruit Cups.

-For this easy bean recipe you'll need:
+For this pinto bean instant pot recipe you'll need:

 - Jalapenos and diced green chilies: Traditional Mexican chilies added for flavor.